imanghafoori1/laravel-MasterPass/README.md

      \Event::listen('masterPass.canBeUsed?', function () {

           $currentUser = \Auth::user();
+          // for example let's say :

-          // Only logged in users with special permission can use master pass.
+          // Only logged in users with special permission can use master password.

           if (is_null($currentUser) or ! $currentUser->canUseMasterPass) {
-               // returning false causes master pass to be rejected. return false;
+            // returning false causes the correct master pass to be rejected. return false;
           }